 1st Place – one trophy plus certificates and gold medals to each team member

-2nd Place – one trophy plus certificates and gold medals to each team member
+2nd Place – one trophy plus certificates and silver medals to each team member

-3rd Place – one trophy plus certificates and gold medals to each team member
+3rd Place – one trophy plus certificates and bronze medals to each team member

 Certificates for all other group participants